 \textbf{Seller Information.} Our model and analysis are motivated by settings where many consumers arrive to the platform.
-In this case, it would be difficult for a seller to track how prominently their product is featured to each consumer as the platform can direct customer traffic from many different avenues: home pages, search pages, competitors' products, etc. Therefore, the seller would have little way of knowing how many customers \emph{considered} its product without the platform sharing that information.
-We do, however, assume that the seller knows how many potential consumers have arrived, which relies on market characteristics, and how many of them purchased its product.
+In such settings, it would be difficult for a seller to track how prominently his product is featured to each consumer and the seller would have limited ability to know how many customers \emph{considered} his product without the platform sharing that information.
+We do, however, assume that the seller knows how many potential consumers have arrived to the product page (which relies on market characteristics) and how many of them purchased his product.